pingidentity/pingdirectory-go-client/configurationapi/docs/AddAccessLogFieldMappingRequest.md

 NewAddAccessLogFieldMappingRequestWithDefaults instantiates a new AddAccessLogFieldMappingRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMappingName

-`func (o *AddAccessLogFieldMappingRequest) GetMappingName() string`

-GetMappingName returns the MappingName field if non-nil, zero value otherwise.

-### GetMappingNameOk

-`func (o *AddAccessLogFieldMappingRequest) GetMappingNameOk() (*string, bool)`

-GetMappingNameOk returns a tuple with the MappingName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMappingName

-`func (o *AddAccessLogFieldMappingRequest) SetMappingName(v string)`

-SetMappingName sets MappingName field to given value.

 ### GetSchemas